Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 s/nana/nano/
-mkgreat people let others worship their own gods v illuminazi; is the khan (academy) family the biggest? mpemba effect: summer = hot shower for air cooling, winter = cold shower for air warming blue is the warmest colour of the tardis
+mkgreat people let others worship their own gods v illuminazi; is the khan (academy) family the biggest? mpemba effect: summer = hot shower for air cooling, winter = cold shower for air warming blue is the warmest colour of the tardis; vertical smooch e smooch